ValleyAudio/ValleyRackFree/README.md

 ### Modules

 * Topograph - A port of the Mutable Instruments "Grids", the rhythm sequencer module that was missing from the VCV Audible Instruments plugin bundle.
 Covered by GPL-3.0 license.
+* µGraph - Same as Topograph except more compact.
+It does, however, default to the Olivier pattern modes rather than Henri.
 * Dexter - An FM wavetable oscillator with tonnes of modulation inputs, phase shaping and synchronisation options, as well multiple outputs from 2 separate voices and each operator.

 ![Valley](./ValleyImg.png)